hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 - Copy markup from the add-in's manifest to the Teams app's manifest template.
 - Edit the configuration files.

-Unless specified otherwise, the file you change is \appPackage\manifest.template.json.
+Unless specified otherwise, the file you change is \appPackage\manifest.json.

 1. Copy the "$schema" and "manifestVersion" property values from the add-in's manifest to the corresponding properties of the Teams app's manifest.template.json file.
 1. Adjust the "name.full", "description.short", and "description.full" property values as needed to take account of the fact that an Outlook add-in is part of the app.
 1. Leave the "name.short" with the placeholder value, `${{TEAMS_APP_NAME}}`,that it already has.
-To adjust this value, open the files .env.dev and .env.local in the \teamsfx folder.
+To adjust this value, open the files .env.dev and .env.local in the \env folder.
 In both files, change the value of the `TEAMS_APP_NAME` variable.
 The maximum length of the variable is 30 characters.
 (If the value has spaces, enclose it in quotes.)

     **Notes**:
     It is a good practice to append "-local" onto the end of the name in the .env.local file.